ARCHIVED - Minister Toews: New Technology to Increase Speed and Reliability of Vulnerable Sector Police Checks

 Information identified as archived is provided for reference, research or record-keeping purposes.
 It is not subject to the Government of Canada Web Standards and has not been altered or updated since it was archived.
 Please contact us to request a format other than those available.

-CALGARY, May 25, 2011 — Children's coaches, volunteers, child care workers and others who give their time to work with vulnerable individuals will soon have access to faster, more accurate and more efficient police checks, announced the Honourable Vic Toews, Canada's Minister of Public Safety.
-The Royal Canadian Mounted Police-developed Real-Time Identification (RTID) system, which is already in use in over 29 police jurisdictions across Canada, will significantly reduce the time required to screen Canadians for work in the vulnerable sector, while delivering a more reliable assessment of whether the individual should be allowed to work with vulnerable individuals such as children.
+OTTAWA, February 15, 2011 — Children's coaches, volunteers, child care workers, and others who give their time to work with vulnerable individuals will soon have access to a faster, more accurate and more efficient police checks today announced the Honourable Vic Toews, Canada's Minister of Public Safety, and Mr. Daniel Petit, Parliamentary Secretary to the Minister of Justice.
+The Royal Canadian Mounted Police-developed technology, which is already in use in over 20 police jurisdictions across Canada, will significantly reduce the time required to screen Canadians for work in the vulnerable sectors, while delivering a more reliable assessment of whether the individual should be allowed to work with vulnerable individuals such as children.

-With the new technology, applicants can submit their fingerprint for verification and in a matter of minutes, receive a response, as opposed to the weeks or months of waiting that were required under the previous system.
-Fingerprints related to vulnerable sector checks are destroyed after the research process is completed.
+With the new technology, applicants can submit their fingerprint for verification and in a matter of minutes, receive their assessment, as opposed to the weeks or even months of waiting that were required under the previous system.
+Fingerprints related to Vulnerable Sector Verification are destroyed after the research process is completed.

-“In October 2010, the RCMP made improvements to its Real Time Identification System (RTID) to allow police services across the country to electronically submit fingerprints for verification via Livescan devices, and to receive responses electronically,” said Mr. Peter Henschel, RCMP Assistant Commissioner, Forensic Science and Identification Services.
-“Where the technology is fully implemented fingerprint verification can be completed in as little as five minutes if there is no criminal record or pardoned sexual offence on file.”
+"In October 2010, the RCMP made improvements to its Real Time Identification System (RTID) to allow police services across the country to electronically submit fingerprints for verification via Livescan devices, and to receive responses electronically," said RCMP Commissioner William J.S.
+Elliott.
+"Where the technology is fully implemented fingerprint verification can be completed in as little as five minutes if there is no criminal record or pardoned sexual offence on file."